rhomobile/rhomobile-docs/docs/en/edge/guide/visualstudio.md

 4. When prompted, **select a Rhodes or RhoElements framework** (If you're not sure which to select, read about [the differences between Rhodes and RhoElements](welcome#rhomobile))
 5. **Click Finish**

+Once the app is generated, a folder structure like the one below will appear in your workspace in a folder with the name you gave your app.

 ![Anatomy of a Rho app](https://github.com/rhomobile/rhomobile-docs/blob/master/public/images/rhoelementstutorial/Anatomy_of_a_Rho_application.png?raw=true =350x)

 ## Adding a productid GUID

 The process above generates all the files and folders to define the structure of your new application.
 This structure is the same as when [creating an app using RhoStudio](creating_a_project).
-However, your new Windows Phone app requires that a 'productid GUID' be added to its `build.yml` file.
-The [build.yml](build_config) is located in the app's root directory.
+However, ro run your new Windows Phone app you'll have to add a 'productid GUID' to its `build.yml` file.
+As seen above, the [build.yml](build_config) is located in the app's root directory.

-**Append the `build.yml` file as follows** using Visual Studio or any text editor:
+Using Visual Studio or any text editor**, append the `build.yml` file as follows**:

         wp: